-ENGR 600 Engineering Research Methods 3(3,0) This course in This course introduces students to quantitative and qualitative methods for engaging in meaningful r esearch.
-The student, at the end of the course, will at tain skills in research intent and c lesign, methodology and technique, format and pre esentation, and data management .
-Throughout the course, the student's ability to use e this knowledge to become a m become a more effective researcher will be developed.
-In particular, the student will be able to develop a hypothesis about a research problem and develop related questions; frame the pr frame the problem with the correct research methodology; collect data that accurately addresses the addresses the research problem; measure the effectiveness of a solution methodology; analyze data to make informed decisions; provide technical documentation of all the phases of a r esearch project; evaluate feasibility of research proposi als; and present data to support de ecisions in front of stakeholders.
+ENGR 600 Engineering Research Methods 3(3,0) in meaningfi research intr and data m knowledge t the student develop rela collect data effectiveness provide tech introduces students to quantitative and qualitative mul research.
+The student, at the end of the course ent and design, methodology and technique, forma anagement.
+Throughout the course, the student's o become a more effective researcher will be deve will be able to develop a hypothesis about a rested questions; frame the problem with the correct rest that accurately addresses the research prob s of a solution methodology; analyze data to make nical documentation of all the phases of a research group of a support of a solution of and present data to support of a. , will attain skills in at and presentation, ability to use this loped.
+In particular, earch problem and earch methodology; lem; measure the informed decisions; ch project; evaluate member and culminated in a formal written and oral report (refer to college guidelines related to graduation projects structure and content).
+Prerequisite: ENGL 217.